MTraveller/cotal-drf/README.md

 How to fork this repository:

 1. Log in to GitHub and navigate to [this repository](https://github.com/MTraveller/cotal-drf.git).
-2. You'll see a button called <b>Fork</b> on the top right side of the page.
-Click the button to create a copy of this repository to your own GitHub account.
+2. You'll see a button called "Fork" on the top right side of the page.
+Click the button to create a copy of this repository on your own GitHub account.

 <br>